-The Tracing Center on Histories and Legacies of Slavery, and the film we work with, Traces of the Trade, are intended as catalysts for heart-to-heart dialogue, education and action.
+The Tracing Center, and our film, Traces of the Trade, are intended as catalysts for heart-to-heart dialogue, education and action.
 However, we realize that this kind of dialogue is not altogether common and is often difficult.